-- Avoid use of application streaming (i.e., application isolation) technology for ArcGIS Desktop due to software complexity which results in poor performance - Avoid use of server virtualization in production environments due to performance degradation - Deploy GIS applications to dedicated servers within the Citrix farm - Utilize HDX 3D (Progressive Display) policy with Imagery.
-However, publishing 3D or graphic intensive applications via Citrix (ArcScene, ArcGlobe, ArcGIS Explorer) is not recommended - Note: ArcGIS Explorer 1200 will not launch via remote interface - Note: ArcGlobe 10 will not launch via remote interface
+- Avoid use of application streaming (i.e., application isolation) technology for ArcGIS for Desktop due to software complexity which results in poor performance. - Avoid deploying XenApp servers with server virtualization in production environments due to performance degradation.
+This is subjective though and there are several variables to consider. - Deploy GIS applications to dedicated servers within the Citrix farm. - Utilize HDX 3D (Progressive Display) policy with Imagery.
+However, publishing 3D or graphic intensive applications via XenApp (ArcScene, ArcGlobe, ArcGIS Explorer) is not recommended. - Note: ArcGIS Explorer 1200 will not launch via remote interface, 1700 will launch - Note: ArcGlobe 10 will not launch via remote interface

-Changes at ArcGIS Desktop 10
+Changes at ArcGIS for Desktop 10